ricardojmendez/UnitySteerExamples/SampleList.md

 * What happens if you increase the SteerForCohesion behaviour’s comfort distance?
 What happens if you decrease it?
 * Does the behaviour change if you change the SteerForNeighborGroup angle property from 45 to 90?
 How about 120?

+## Combination examples

+There’s two more scenes on the repository, combining Alignment with Cohesion and Alignment with separation.

+Some experiment notes:

+* How do they differ from the scenes where only one of the behaviours is used?
+* Steering behaviours have a weight.
+Play around with these values and see how the behaviour changes.
+For starters, give a very high value to Alignment and very low to Separation, or very high to Separation and very low to Alignment.
+* Can you create an agent which mixes Separation and Cohesion?
+How does it act?
+* What happens if you mix all three?
+Any preferred combination of properties?

 # Advanced examples